HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_subscription_staging.md

     !!! note
         A subscriber must be registered with a publisher.
 Access rights from DAM staging assets are not transferred for subscribers that do not share the same Lightweight Directory Access Protocol \(LDAP\).

+### Configure staging Host name via HELM
+The host name configuration for Publisher and subscriber should be specified in the values.yaml file.
+If the value is empty, the default host details will be the Load balancer host name.
+In case of hybrid, the host name details should be specified.

+!!! note
+        In values yaml the host, port, ssl settings can be configured under networking.addon.digitalAssetManagement.staging

 ### Configure LDAP

 **Both environments should share the same LDAP**: <br>